Esvaria/DataCycleProject_Grp10/README.md

 ## Running the Pipeline

-The scripts appear to be designed to run in sequence:

 1. Run `bronze_processor.py` to consolidate raw data files
 2. Run each silver processing script to clean respective data categories

-These may be executed on a schedule via GitHub Actions or other CI/CD systems.
+These are executed on a schedule via GitHub Actions.

 ## Database Integration